GigiLi89/disneyquiz/TESTING.md

 I've spoken to a tutor (Roman) who said I should just ignore it.
 I've also spoke to my mentor, Sheryl, she told me the same.

 ![Gitpod problems](assets/images_md/gitpod_prob.png)

+## New testing done
+2024-04-16: After some changes to the code after feedback from the assessor I chose to test the site thoroughly again with the following results:

+- W3C HTML Validator: Small error where the h1 tag was wrapped in a the article.
+The error was fixed by moving the h1 above and out of the article.
+Other than that, no errors found.
+- W3c CSS Validator: No errors found.
+- DevTools: No errors found.
+- JS hint: No new errors found, the same as above documented errors which will be ignored after consulting my mentor and tutor.
+- Lighthouse: No new changes, the same as above documentation.
+- WAVE: No errors found.
+- Full testing: Full testing was done without any changes.
+Most noticeable change for the user with the changes is the Let's Play button, where you are now able to click on the button background as well and not just the "Let's Play" text.